Domino's: 2000s–present

 In April 2022, Domino's Italy franchise operator EPizza SpA filed for bankruptcy at a Milan court after two years of declining sales caused by the COVID-19 lockdowns in Italy.
 In addition, Domino's Pizza faced competition from local pizza chains and restaurants, which had begun using food delivery app services such as Glovo, Just Eat and Deliveroo.
-After the 90 day grace period expired in July 2022, Domino's closed all its Italian stores on 20 July.
+The reason for the failure, however, is mainly that the customer rating of Domino's outlets is very low in Italy, which explains the difficulty of competing with the high quality of Italian pizzas.
+After the 90-day grace period expired in July 2022, Domino's closed all its Italian stores on 20 July.